Pending (state constituency)

-Pending is a state constituency in Sarawak, Malaysia, that has been represented in the Sarawak State Legislative Assembly since 1991.
+Pending (Ear in English) is a state constituency in Sarawak, Malaysia, that has been represented in the Sarawak State Legislative Assembly since 1991.

 The state constituency was created in the 1987 redistribution and is mandated to return a single member to the Sarawak State Legislative Assembly under the first past the post voting system.

 History

 As of 2020, Pending has a population of 37,057 people.

 Polling districts

 According to the gazette issued on 31 October 2022, the Pending constituency has a total of 7 polling districts.